feesh/lightbox/README.md

 # Gallery lightbox
 An example gallery and lightbox using vanilla Javascript and Sass.
+This demo generates a gallery using the Flickr API, in particular their search query, to return a set of photos to display.
+Photos can be selected to view in lightbox mode, and you can navigate backwards and forwards through the set.

 [View lightbox online.](http://static.trishang.com/sl/)